-As they say, “rules are meant to be broken,” and today is the deadline for our first ever in-house charrette.
-I am going to pass out this essay when they jump on the cart as they finish their work, so at least they will better understand what I just put them through, and why.
-Following our Monday morning meeting this week, I was pondering the week’s work and realized that two small, but very technical projects were overdue, and were getting in the way of other projects.
-We had missed deadline after deadline for the two projects, and they were beginning to feel as if the design and construction documents might never be completed.
+As they say, “rules are meant to be broken,” and occasionally, we will undertake an in-house charrette.
+Recently, we realized two small and very technical projects were overdue and were getting in the way of other projects.
+We had missed deadline after deadline for the two projects and they were beginning to feel as if the design and construction documents might never be completed.
 So I pitched the idea of a three-day charrette.
-All hands would put aside other work (as best as possible) and work together to finish the document sets for the two projects.
-DFA would buy lunches and uncork bottles as appropriate, and we would work with the energy and enthusiasm we recall from our student days.
-The plan was well received and the charrette has gone smoothly, even if the studio was buzzing at 10pm last evening.
-Every once in a while it is fun to break the rules and rise to a challenge.
-While charrettes will not become a regular feature here at DFA, I believe this week was a very positive experience for each of the members of our firm.
+All hands would put aside other work, as best as possible, and work together to finish the document sets for the two projects.
+DFA would buy lunches and pour wine as expected, and we would work with the energy and enthusiasm we all recall from our student days.
+The plan was well received, and the charrette went smoothly, even if the studio was buzzing at 10pm and later.
+Occassionally, it is fun to break the rules and rise to a challenge.
+It’s also fun to repeat a rite of passage.